NVIDIA/aistore/docs/python_sdk.md

 - `dry_run` _bool, optional_ - Determines if the copy should actually
   happen or not
 - `force` _bool, optional_ - Override existing destination bucket
+- `latest` _bool, optional_ - GET the latest object version from the associated remote bucket
+- `sync` _bool, optional_ - synchronize destination bucket with its remote (e.g., Cloud or remote AIS) source

 **Returns**: